Ebiroll/qemu_esp32/README.md

 =============

-This documents how the to add an esp32 cpu and a simple esp32 board in order to run an app compiled with the SDK in QEMU.

-esp32 is a 240 MHz dual core Tensilica LX6 microcontroller
+This documents how the to add an esp32 cpu and a simple esp32 board in order to run an app compiled with the SDK in QEMU. esp32 is a 240 MHz dual core Tensilica LX6 microcontroller

-By following the instructions here, a new cpu of type esp32 was added to qemu. http://wiki.linux-xtensa.org/index.php/Xtensa_on_QEMU
+By following the instructions here, I added esp32 to qemu. http://wiki.linux-xtensa.org/index.php/Xtensa_on_QEMU

-Download qemu.
+git clone git://git.qemu.org/qemu.git
 copy qemu-esp32.tar.gz to the qemu source tree and unpack (tar zxvf)

 Manually add in: